lsbFlying/resy/README.md

       <div>count:{count}</div>
       {/**
        * However, unlike Vue's computed properties,
-       * Resy adopts a feature that closely aligns with the native understanding of JavaScript.
+       * resy adopts a feature that closely aligns with the native understanding of JavaScript.
+       * computed properties are after all functions,
-       * Computed properties are, after all, functions; thus, in this case, the function invocation approach is utilized.
+       * thus, in this case, the function invocation approach is utilized.
        */}
       <div>textPro:{getTextPro("none")}</div>
       <div>textProParamChange:{getTextProParamChange(count)}</div>